surniaulula/wpsso/readme.txt

 <h3>WPSSO Core Plugin Features</h3>

-Provides accurate and comprehensive meta tags and Schema markup for WordPress posts / pages, custom post types, taxonomies, search results, shop pages, and much more.
+**Provides accurate and comprehensive meta tags and Schema markup** for WordPress posts / pages, custom post types, taxonomies, search results, shop pages, and much more.

-Enhances the WordPress oEmbed data for LinkedIn, Discord, Drupal, Squarespace, and others.
+**Extends the WordPress oEmbed data** for LinkedIn, Discord, Drupal, Squarespace, and others.

-Offers optimized image sizes for social sites and search engines:
+**Offers optimized image sizes** for social sites and search engines:

 * Open Graph (Facebook and oEmbed)
 * Pinterest Pin It